Vycheslav-Romanovich/Easy-Extension-Template/README.md

 ### Custom Enhancements

-To better tailor redux-webext, there are a couple of customisations:
+To better tailor redux-webext, there are a couple of customizations:

 #### getActionsMapping